NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

    git tag -a "s1" -m "Added a constructor and attributes to the car park class"
    ```

-#### Display class
+#### 2.5.2.
+Display class

 1. Create an `__init__` method for the `Display` class.
 This method will be called when creating a new `Display` object.
 The method should accept the following parameters:
    - `id`
    - `message`
    - `is_on`
-   - `car_park`

 2. Add instance variables for each of the parameters.
 For example, `self.id = id`.
 3. Add default values for parameters, such that there is no default for id or car park, but there is a default for message and status.
 For example, `message = ""` and `is_on = False`.
 4. Create a `__str__` method for the `Display` class.
 This method will be called when you print a `Display` object.
 The method should return a string containing the display's ID and message.
 For example, `"Display 1: Welcome to the car park."`.

-#### Sensor class
+#### 2.5.3.
+Sensor class

 1. Create an `__init__` method for the `Sensor` class.
 This method will be called when a new `Sensor` object is created.
 The method should accept the following parameters:
    - `id`
    - `is_active`
    - `car_park`

-   You realize that you need to distinguish between entry and exit sensors.
+  ⚠️⚠️⚠️ You realize that you need to distinguish between entry and exit sensors!
 Since each of those sensors will need different methods, you decide to subclass the `Sensor` class.

 2. Create a new class called `EntrySensor` that inherits from `Sensor`.
 The `EntrySensor` class should **not** have an `__init__` method.
 Do the same for the `ExitSensor` class.